-- What are the bold goals that you would like to accomplish in 2016?
+- What are the bold goals that you would like to accomplish next year?

 - What is currently going well?
 List everything that helps you drive toward your goals.

 - Identify up to 3 strengths that if better leveraged by your team, they could benefit others.
-What can you do to make that a reality in 2016?
+What can you do to make that a reality?

 - What is holding you back in accomplishing your goals?
 List the things that are limiting or slowing you down and what you are going to do to minimize them.